Raviraj2000/Prep-Bot/Vision.md

 ## Version 1.1:
 -  Migrate Databases to Milvus for handling distributed envs and better queries and  sophisticated search -> Better for scaling
 -  Better Transcription Accuracy -> Using a better whisper model
-- Ability to upload resume and get more tailored responses
+- Ability to upload resume and get more tailored responses  -> modify prompt

 ## Version 2.0:
 - Chat History and context awareness -> Langchain History Aware -> Session storing